yuri-ktm/melonly-docs/public/markdown/1.x/http.md

 ## Introduction

-Melonly provides a fluent API for dealing with web requests and responses which are respresented as objects.
+% Melonly provides a fluent API for dealing with web requests and responses which are respresented as objects.

 ## Requests and Responses

+% Supported HTTP methods for requests are: `GET`, `POST`, `PUT`, `PATCH` and `DELETE`.
+Each web request is represented by `Request` object.

-% You can inject `Request` and `Response` objects to a controller by type-hintng to use them:
+% You can inject `Request` and `Response` objects to a controller by type-hintng:

 ```
 import { Request, Response } from '@melonly/core'